Hannah Hind Candelario ’01, director of advancement

 Julie Kojima joined the Hawai‘i Preparatory Academy’s advancement office in 2005.
 As systems coordinator, she manages all aspects of maintaining the advancement database including reporting, system modifications, user training, and data integrity.
 She holds a B.A. from Willamette University and lives in Waimea with her husband, Wally.
 They are parents of Caylin ’15 and Braden ’17.

-Sheri Salmon ’03, stewardship and young alumni engagement manager
+Sheri Salmon ’03, advancement events and young alumni engagement coordinator

 Sheri returned to her alma mater in 2018 after serving as the director of operations at a local non-profit organization.
 In her role as Stewardship and Young Alumni Engagement manager, Sheri supports a wide range of advancement initiatives with her main focus being alumni events and donor stewardship.
 She holds a B.A. from the University of Hawaiʻi at Mānoa and lives in Ahualoa with her husband and HPA alumnus Ryan ʻ03.
 They are parents of a current student in the class of 2033.